itslanguage/itslanguage-docs/docs/api/feedback.md

 # Speech Feedback

-## Create a speech feedback
+## Create a feedback result

-When a user has performed a speech recording and received feedback on it, the feedback can be stored using this call.
+When a user has performed a speech recording and received feedback on it, the feedback result can be stored using this call.
-The feedback is created for the current user.
+The feedback result is created for the current user.

 ### URL